magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap.Native/MLThreadDispatch/UnityEngine.XR.MagicLeap.Native.MLThreadDispatch.DispatchPayload3.md

 ---
 title: DispatchPayload3
-summary: overloads the generic dispatcher to call back a method with three payloads.
+summary: overloads the generic dispatcher to call back a method with three payloads

 ---